SpenceKonde/DxCore/README.md

 * 32MHz Internal, Ext.
 Clock or Crystal Overclocked, not guaranteed!
 * 36MHz Ext.
 Clock or Crystal Overclocked
 * 40MHz Ext.
 Clock or Crystal Overclocked
 * 48MHz Ext.
-Clock or Crystal WAY Overclocked=
+Clock or Crystal WAY Overclocked

-Running at 48 MHz is an extremely ambitious overclock, that is probably totally unnecessary.
+Running at 48 MHz is an ambitious overclock and is totally unnecessary.
 So far, I had success at room temperature with external clocks, but not external crystals, and only when using the E-spec (extended temperature range) parts (which makes sense).
-I am surprised how little trouble it's been to make it work at 40 from a crystal though, even I-spec parts seem to do it.
-So I guess all those crazy high speeds make sense after all.
+I am surprised how they will "just work" at 40 from a crystal though, even I-spec parts seem to do it.

 There are multiple ways to generate some of the lower frequencies from internal oscillator (do you prescale from higher frequency, or set the oscillator to the desired one?
-Suspect the latter is more power efficient, but with the former you could still use the PLL while staying in spec - though in my tests the PLL worked well beyond the spec in both directions, at least at room temperature) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future, or even just run the TCD off the unprescaled clock in order to....
+Suspect the latter is more power efficient, but with the former you could still use the PLL while staying in spec - (in my tests the PLL worked well beyond the spec in both directions, at least at room temperature, not that you'd want to do that in production) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future.
+There might be reasons to just run the TCD off the unprescaled clock in order to....
 I'm not sure what....

-The DA-series does not support use of an external high frequency crystal (though the DB/DD-series do) - the internal oscillator is tightly calibrated enough that the internal clock will work fine for UART communication, and an external watch crystal can be used to automatically tune the internal oscillator frequency, a feature called Auto-Tune.
-Though they specify +/- 3% internal oscillator speed, in practice, I have yet to find one that was off by more than 1 calibration "notch" at room temperature.
+The DA-series does not support use of an external high frequency crystal - the internal oscillator is tightly calibrated enough that the internal clock will work fine for UART communication no problem (they're within a fraction of a percent at room temp) with very little voltage dependance (they have an internal regulator to generate the core voltage, which runs at a much lower voltage, and I suspect that's where the internal oscillator is located.
+If needed, they can use an external watch crystal to automatically tune the internal oscillator frequency, a feature called Auto-Tune.
+Though they specify +/- 3% internal oscillator speed, in practice, I have yet to find one that was off by more than 1 calibration "notch" at room temperature - the accuracy is limited by the granularity of tuning more than anything else.
 These are just in a different universe than the classic AVRs where a couple percent was normal.
-Nonetheless, we provide a wrapper around enabling external 32K crystal and enabling/disabling Auto-Tune in [DxCore library](megaavr/libraries/DxCore).
+I had to use a torch aimped at the chip to swing the temperature enough that autotune had to correct the frequency on the fly (resting the soldering iron on it didn't.
+The modern AVR internal oscillator is really good.
+Nonetheless, we provide a wrapper around enabling external 32K crystal and enabling/disabling Auto-Tune in [the DxCore library](megaavr/libraries/DxCore).

 ```c
 #include <DxCore.h>